stevepowell99/theorymaker4/help.md

 - Click a **node** to change its label/styling or delete it.
 - Click a **link** to change its endpoints/label/styling or delete it.
 - Click a **group box** to edit its title/styling.
+- **Shift+drag** a node onto a **group box** to move that node (or your current multi-selection) into that group.
+Drop on empty space to move it out of groups.
+  - Note: this only works for nodes that have an explicit `ID:: ...` line (implicit nodes can’t be moved into groups).

 ### Styling quickly from the Editor